Hey Sinamika

 Hey!
 Sinamika is a 2022 Indian Tamil-language romantic comedy film directed by Brinda, in her directorial debut, and produced by Jio Studios and Global One Studios.
 It is an adaptation of the 2008 Argentine film A Boyfriend for My Wife, but has the roles switched.
-The film stars Dulquer Salmaan and Aditi Rao Hydari as a married couple, Kajal Aggarwal as a relationship counselor and Nakshatra Nagesh as a radio jockey.
+The film stars Dulquer Salmaan and Aditi Rao Hydari as a married couple, Kajal Aggarwal as a relationship counselor and Nakshathra Nagesh as a radio jockey.
 It follows Yaazhan, a software engineer, whose wife, Mouna, tries to end their marriage as she starts to find him annoying.

 Plot

 In Kochi, Yaazhan, a software engineer, and Mouna, a paleotempestologist, fall head over heels in love with each other after meeting for the first time in a cafe and get married.
 After two years of marital life, Mouna becomes annoyed by Yaazhan's overly affectionate and talkative nature.
 She decides to separate from him to live a life of her own and on her own terms.
 She gets a transfer to Pondicherry so that she can have some me-time, but he lands there as well as he doesn't want her to miss him.
 Mouna recruits Dr. Malarvizhi, a relationship counsellor and Mouna's neighbour, who thinks all men are cheats because she was cheated on, and has facilitated the separation of many couples, as a final resort.
 The women's idea is to get Malarvizhi to make Yaazhan fall in love with her, so that Mouna can use that as an excuse to divorce him.
 However, Malar strikes a rapport with Yaazhan and the two form a close bond.
 Malar begins to fall in love with Yaazhan, and although he is unaware, he blossoms with his newfound career as an RJ and with his colleagues.